tuhinpal/Cowin-Bot/README.md

 ### Deploy:

-You need a Indian server to deploy this Bot.
+You need an Indian server to deploy this Bot.
 NodeJS and NPM is required.

 - Edit `config.js` and add your `BOT_TOKEN`, `MONGODB_URL` & `SCHEDULE_TIME`
 - Install dependencies